aaronaddleman/aaronaddleman-academic/content/project/libsh/index.md

 ## personal vs professional

 Libsh will load all files in `$HOME/.sh.d/*.fn.sh` and `$HOME/.sh.d/*.env.sh` which allows for customizing your own functions that you require for either personal or professional environments.

-## github

-If your interested in using this project, head on over to [libsh's github home](https://github.com/aaronaddleman/libsh) where more documentation is updated on a change basis.